-For dogs that suffer from itchy, bothersome skin infections or irritations, Apple Cider Vinegar has been a proven remedy for centuries according to Psoriasis.org
+For dogs that suffer from itchy, bothersome skin infections or irritations, Apple Cider Vinegar has been a proven remedy for centuries, according to Psoriasis.org

 Apple Cider Vinegar is readily available at most grocery stores for a relatively low price, but this advice gets twice as nice once you realize that the ideal solution is a 50/50 ratio of ACV to water – so a little really will go a long way if used properly.

-The most common application methods are to either draw a bath for the dog – but this can require a lot of ACV – or to mix a 50/50 solution into a handheld spray bottle.
+The most common application methods are to either draw a bath for the dog – but this can require a lot of ACV – or mix a 50/50 solution into a handheld spray bottle.
 While grooming your dog, spritz the mixture onto their coat, working it all the way in with your brush or hands.
 In all but extreme cases, you may see a marked improvement in their skin and in their coat in a matter of days of repeated application.

-Depending on where you live, there could be all sorts of pests bugging your pets but two common dog adversaries that almost all dog owners need to be wary of are fleas and ticks.
-If your dog spends any amount of time outside, their odds of bringing these unwanted insects inside your house goes through the roof if you do not take preventative care to keep them off of your dog to begin with.
+Depending on where you live, there could be all sorts of pests bugging your pets, but two common dog adversaries that almost all dog owners need to be wary of are fleas and ticks.
+If your dog spends any amount of time outside, their odds of bringing these unwanted insects inside your house go through the roof if you do not take preventative care to keep them off of your dog to begin with.